Accessibility

 Toilets

 Accessible toilet facilities are installed where possible along the sealed surface cycleway which runs around the perimeter of Botanic Park, with privacy screening and clear marking to encourage use only by patrons who require accessible facilities.
+There are accessible toilets available at all toilet locations including Speakers Corner and multiple locations along Plane Tree Drive (near Moreton Bay Stage, Zoo Stage, and Stage 3).
 Please see the festival map for specific locations.

 Companion Cards